Auditing and Compliance: Best Practices for Canadian Companies

 Income Tax

-- For sole proprietorships and partnerships, business income is taxed as personal income, whereas corporations pay corporate income tax.
+- For sole proprietorships and partnerships, income falls under personal tax brackets, while corporations pay corporate income tax.

-- Businesses with an annual revenue exceeding $30,000 must register for GST/HST.
-This involves collecting the tax on sales and remitting it to the Canada Revenue Agency (CRA).
+- Businesses with annual revenue exceeding $30,000 must register for GST/HST, collecting the tax on sales and remitting it to the Canada Revenue Agency (CRA) as part of their tax filing obligations.

 Provincial Sales Taxes (PST)

-- In provinces where HST is not implemented, businesses may need to collect PST on sales.
-The rate varies by province.
+- In provinces without HST, businesses may need to collect PST on sales, with the rate varying by province, affecting their tax filing obligations.

 Knowing Your Business Structure